Product Support & Resources

 Why CO Alarms Cannot Detect Natural Gas

-Carbon monoxide is a toxic byproduct created by incomplete combustion, such as from a malfunctioning furnace, fireplace, or gas appliance.
+Carbon monoxide is a toxic byproduct created by incomplete combustion, such as from a malfunctioning furnace, fireplace, or natural gas appliance.
 CO alarms are designed with electrochemical sensors that react specifically to carbon monoxide molecules and measure exposure over time.

 Natural gas is primarily methane, a highly flammable fuel that can create an explosion risk if it accumulates in the air.
 Methane requires a different sensor technology altogether, so standard CO detectors are not capable of sensing a natural gas leak.